zulip/zulip/docs/production/export-and-import.md

 For completeness, Zulip's backups do not include certain highly transient state that Zulip doesn't store in a database.
-For example, typing status data, API rate-limiting counters, and RabbitMQ queues of that are essentially always empty in a healthy server (like outgoing emails to send).
+For example, typing status data, API rate-limiting counters, and RabbitMQ queues that are essentially always empty in a healthy server (like outgoing emails to send).
 You can check whether these queues are empty using `rabbitmqctl list_queues`.